 He is the author of Knowing and Learning as Creative Action (Palgrave MacMillan, 2014) and editor, with Eli Kramer, of Contemporary Philosophical Proposals for the University (Palgrave MacMillan, 2018).

-Please visit his personal website for more information on his research, projects, and teaching.
+Please visit his personal website for more information on his research, community engaged projects, and teaching.

 B.A., Wake Forest University, 2000